In This Article

 - Lack of insight

-Additionally, methamphetamine abusers with psychosis reported experiencing the delusion of parasitosis or formication.
-Individuals with this type of delusion believe that bugs have infested them and/or are biting them.
+Additionally, people with methamphetamine-induced psychosis reported experiencing the delusion of parasitosis or formication.
+People with this type of delusion believe that bugs have infested them and/or are biting them.
 Another term used to describe this symptom is METH mites.

 How is Amphetamine-Induced Psychosis Diagnosed?

-Some studies have implied that individuals with amphetamine-induced psychosis will report more pronounced grandiosity and visual hallucinations.
+Some studies have implied that people with amphetamine-induced psychosis will report more pronounced grandiosity and visual hallucinations.
 However, these acute symptoms do not make diagnosis easier.

-Disorganization of thoughts and loosening of associations are not common in amphetamine psychosis, although cases have been reported.
-These symptoms occur more often in individuals with schizophrenia.
+Although cases have been reported, disorganization of thoughts and loosening of associations are not common in amphetamine psychosis.
+These symptoms occur more often in people with schizophrenia.

-Additionally, recovery from amphetamine-induced psychosis is much faster, although incomplete, when individuals abstain from amphetamine use.
+Additionally, recovery from amphetamine-induced psychosis is much faster, although incomplete, when a user abstains from amphetamine use.

 Further difficulties that arise in diagnosis are masking of psychotic symptoms due to other antipsychotic medication.
 It may be challenging to tell if abstinence from amphetamine is the main contributor to improvements in mental health.

-Extended psychosis tends to occur in individuals who have abused higher doses of amphetamine and for longer periods.
+Extended psychosis tends to occur in people who have abused higher doses of amphetamine and for longer periods.

 Treatment for Amphetamine Psychosis

 The neuropathology of amphetamine psychosis and schizophrenia is similar.
 This means that management and care will not differ very much.
-Health care professionals may use neuroleptics and antipsychotics, and/or benzodiazepines to address psychosis symptoms and behavioral agitation.
+When treating amphetamine psychosis, health care professionals may use neuroleptics and antipsychotic medications and/or benzodiazepines to address psychosis symptoms and behavioral agitation.

-Some antipsychotic medications that have demonstrated some efficacy in treatment include haloperidol and olanzapine.
+Some antipsychotic drugs that have demonstrated some efficacy in treating substance-induced psychotic disorders include haloperidol and olanzapine.
 There are, however, no standard guidelines.

-As mentioned before, recovery from amphetamine psychosis was faster when individuals discontinued taking amphetamine.
+As mentioned before, recovery from amphetamine psychosis was faster when a user discontinued taking amphetamine.
 In fact, in the majority of cases, no pharmacotherapy was necessary to resolve an acute psychosis state when amphetamine use was discontinued.

-If individuals are believed to have an addiction to amphetamines, health care professionals may recommend inpatient care and other therapeutic approaches like cognitive-behavioral therapy.
-Combining treatment of amphetamine use will help individuals taper substance use and address causes that may have given rise to addiction.
+If someone is believed to have an addiction to amphetamines, health care professionals may recommend other addiction treatment options such as inpatient care and cognitive-behavioral therapy.
+Combining treatment of amphetamine use will help a user taper substance use and address causes that may have given rise to addiction.

 What Can Happen If Drug-Induced Psychosis Is Left Untreated?

-When individuals do not seek treatment for drug-induced psychosis, there is the risk of recurrence and/or worsening symptoms.
+When a user do not seek treatment for drug-induced psychosis, there is the risk of recurrence and/or worsening symptoms.
 Acute drug-induced psychosis can become chronic.

-Because symptoms can include persecutory delusions, there is the additional risk of danger to oneself or others.
+A substance-induced psychotic disorder can cause symptoms such as persecutory delusions.
+If left untreated, there is the additional risk of danger to oneself or others.

 Finally, drug-induced psychosis may be indicative of underlying substance addiction.
 Many drugs, such as amphetamine, present a risk of severe health conditions like overdose and death.